Khalid Mumin: Biography

 In January 2023, Mumin was nominated as Secretary of the Pennsylvania Department of Education by Governor Josh Shapiro.
 He was confirmed by the Pennsylvania State Senate on June 26.

-On November 25, 2024, Mumin announced his resignation as Secretary of Education, which is effective December 6, 2024.
+On November 25, 2024, Mumin announced his resignation as Secretary of Education, which took effect December 6, 2024.

 Mumin is married to Latrice Mumin, the superintendent of Chester Upland School District.